Germany returns two millennia old Afghan sculpture

 Afghanistan's looted treasures have appeared across Europe, the United States and Japan.
 Kabul might see twenty ivories currently held in the British Museum return sometime this year, Massoudi said.

-An agreement with UNESCO, the UN's Educational, Scientific and Cultural Organisation, and global police Interpol to recover stolen gems is proving successful: he said over 8,000 artefacts have returned since 2007, including a fifth century wooden Buddha.
+An agreement with UNESCO, the U.N.'s Educational, Scientific and Cultural Organisation, and global police Interpol to recover stolen gems is proving successful: he said over 8,000 artifacts have returned since 2007, including a fifth century wooden Buddha.
 Tens of thousands are still missing however.

 Endemic corruption, poverty and insecurity after thirty years of conflict mean even new discoveries do not reach cultural authorities.